RAK7437/RAK7437C LoRaWAN Configuration

 Add End Devices

-Add LoRaWAN end devices to your application to enable them to join the network and start transmitting data.
+Add LoRaWAN end devices to your application to enable them to join the network and begin transmitting data.

 For detailed instructions on how to add and manage end devices, refer to the WisGateOS 2 User Manual > Add Devices.